seraphcxl/AtomicArtist/README.md

 AtomicArtist
 ============

-a simple photo brower and picker
+a simple photo brower and picker for iOS.